votingworks/vxsuite/frontends/bmd/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 If not clearly described in the related issue(s), describe:
-- Why this change is propsed?
+- Why this change is proposed?
 - What issue/bug does it solve?
 -->